conda/conda-build/docs/source/concepts/generating-index.rst

                     $ conda install curl

         #.
 Create a local copy of the package you want to include in your channel:
+        #.
+Create a local copy of the package you want to include in your channel:

             .. code-block:: bash